 What is it?

 Some medications need to be given via syringe and needle.
+Our nursing team can administer these medications for you.
 Examples of these treatments include:

 If you are on a reminder for one of these or you have been requested to make an appointment by your Doctor for one of these you will often require a prescription for the medication.